5 Things to Know Before Buying Backpacking Gear

 No. 5 Spend What You Can Afford

-This last nugget of advice goes both ways: If you can only afford an entry-level pack or other piece of gear, look for the best-quality item that’s within your budget and get it.
+This last nugget of advice goes both ways: If you can only afford an entry-level pack or other piece of gear, look for the best-quality item that’s within your budget (and fits you) and just buy it.
 (Tip: Pick a brand name known for high quality, because they usually bring similar quality to their affordable gear as they do to their pricier gear.)
 Maybe it won’t be as comfortable or last as long as the high-end gear you coveted, but it will enable you to get out there and have fun and may last until you can afford something better.
-See my “5 Tips For Spending Less on Hiking and Backpacking Gear.”

 Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

 By the same token, I always tell friends or readers seeking advice: If you can afford the best, why settle for something that will be less comfortable, or heavier, or not fit or perform as well as pricier pieces of gear or apparel that are within your budget?
 Measure the value in terms of your enjoyment and comfort as well as the cost per mile or day of use, because higher-quality gear, while pricier, often proves much more durable than cheaper stuff.
 That’s money well spent.

 See my story “Why and When to Spend More on Hiking and Backpacking Gear.”

 See these articles at The Big Outside for my pro tips on buying gear (most of them require a subscription to my blog):

 5 Tips For Buying a Backpacking Tent